vidarh/writing-a-compiler-in-ruby/README.md

 This is *all new* as of April, as I finally started playing with it again:

- * The bootstrapped compiler does currently fails during code generation *after* processing the top layer of code.
+ * The bootstrapped compiler currently fails during code generation *after* processing the top layer of code.
 This means code to set up all classes and functions defined in the core library has been output (~6k lines of asm; this is about 10% through the code generation for a "hello world", though I've not